DHRUV-CODER/Web-Server/README.md

 Well these were some of the features .

-# Below feature is yet to be implemented
 # I want to share it on my local network , how do i visit on other device ?

 ![image](https://user-images.githubusercontent.com/60794694/142610960-3b1377b8-4be5-4600-addd-acb62a0c5701.png)